bmartindev/google-calendar-time-tracker/README.md

 ### Update the IDs

-1. In the code, find and replace "johndoe@gmail.com" (line 26) with the Gmail used by your Google Calendar.
-Keep the apostrophees.
+1. In the code, find and replace YOUR_GMAIL@gmail.com (line 26) with your gmail.
+Make sure it is the same gmail used with your google calendar
-2. In the code, find and replace Replace YOUR_SPREADSHEET_ID with your Google Sheet ID (from the sheet’s URL)
+2. In the code, find and replace Replace YOUR_SPREADSHEET_ID (line 27) with your Google Sheet ID
-* Get your spreadsheet ID by looking at the URL.
+* Get your Google Sheet ID from the URL.
 Open your spreadsheet in a browser, and copy the string of letters and numbers that come after the "/d/" portion of the URL.
 Example:

 ![image](https://github.com/user-attachments/assets/def719d9-3dba-4cdb-bda4-f4de3a67af55)